 Click and drag to move the toolbar.

-Note: This icon is only available with the Windows Clients.
+4 Note: This icon is only available with the Windows Clients.
 To move the Java Client toolbars, click on any empty space and drag.

-11 Pause panel scanning, leaving the focus on the panel that currently has it.
+Ш Pause panel scanning, leaving the focus on the panel that currently has it.

-М Move back four panels.
+Move to the next panel.

-• Move to the previous panel.
+Move to the previous panel.

-₩ Move to the next panel.
+Move ahead four panels.

-₩ Move ahead four panels.
+K Move back four panels.

-÷ Show More Ports: Increase the number of panels in the array.
+Q Show More Ports: Increase the number of panels in the array.

-- Show Fewer Ports: Decrease the number of panels in the array.
+9 Show Fewer Ports: Decrease the number of panels in the array.

-4⁄3 Toggle 4/3 aspect ratio.
+4:3 Toggle 4/3 aspect ratio.

-X Exit Panel Array mode.
+(Exit Panel Array mode.

-Note: For issues affecting multiple user operation in Panel Array Mode, see Multiuser Operation, page 232.
+Note: For issues affecting multiple user operation in Panel Array Mode, see Multiuser Operation, page 243.